 - Skiing: Winter is the ski season in the Atlas Mountains, with resorts like Oukaimeden offering skiing and snowboarding opportunities.

-- Christmas and New Year: Cities like Marrakech and Fes are popular destinations for holiday celebrations, with festive markets and cultural events.
+- Christmas and New Year: Morocco in December is a time to celebrate, with cities like Marrakech and Fes preparing for Christmas and New Year, with festive markets and cultural event

 Digital Nomad Life in Morocco